 If you have any concerns during your pregnancy or postnatal period it is important you call your midwife or LMC as soon as possible.
 Do not use text messages to communicate concerns with your midwife.

 It is important to be aware of your baby’s movements, especially after 20 weeks.
-This clip explains baby movements and here is more information on baby movements.
+This clip explains baby movements.
+Te Whatu Ora also has more information on baby movements.

 Things to be concerned about during pregnancy: